The University of Arizona

 Tucson is Wildcat Country!

 As you might expect, the university brings with it fun for students and those whose college days are long past alike.
 Chef Maria at Boca Tacos will make you an incredible plate of food with wildly creative salsas on the side.
-If you're feeling more intellectual, the museums at the U of A are world class in quality including the Center for Creative Photography, founded by Ansel Adams.
+If you're feeling more intellectual, the museums at the U of A are world class in quality including the Center for Creative Photography, co-founded by Ansel Adams.

 With chants of "ARI-ZONA" resonating throughout the area, anyone who sets foot on this campus can immediately understand why Tucson is proud to be a big city with a college town at its core.